How to Set Access-Control-Max-Age Effectively: Preflight Cache Tuning & Debugging

 Endpoint Type Recommended Max-Age Rationale

-High-Security 0s (Disable) Forces re-validation per request
+High-Security 0s (or omit) Forces re-validation per request

 Step-by-Step Validation & Network Reduction Verification